-UTSA is committed to providing high-quality, affordable education for anyone who wishes to pursue a degree.
-UTSA Bold Promise is a tuition promise program that aims to make college more accessible and affordable to graduating High School Texans from middle- and low-income families.
-Qualifying students will have their tuition and mandatory fees covered 100% for up to four academic years (eight consecutive fall/spring semesters) as long as students maintain eligibility.
+UT San Antonio is committed to providing high-quality, affordable education for anyone who wishes to pursue a degree.
+UT San Antonio Bold Promise is a tuition promise program that aims to make college more accessible and affordable to graduating high school Texans from middle- and low-income families.
+Qualifying students will have their tuition and mandatory fees covered 100% for up to four academic years (eight consecutive fall/spring semesters) at our academic colleges as long as students maintain eligibility.
+At this time, Bold Promise is not available to students enrolling in Health Science Center schools.

 How does it work?

 Students do not have to apply separately for this program.
 Bold Promise is automatically awarded to qualified Texas residents who meet the program qualifications.
-Tuition and mandatory fees are covered by scholarships, grants and tuition exemptions from federal, state and institutional funds.
+Tuition and mandatory fees are covered by a combination of scholarships (i.e., Distinguished Presidential Scholarship, Honors Scholarships, Outside Scholarships), grants (i.e., Pell Grant, Texas Grant) or tuition exemptions (i.e., Hazlewood) from federal, state and institutional funds.

 ** Students who meet all eligibility criteria will be covered by Bold Promise up to the available unmet financial need.
 For an explanation of unmet need please refer to our FAQs section**

-Students will not see a fund called “Bold Promise” on their financial aid offer, but a combination of funding awarded that covers tuition and mandatory fees.
+Students will not see a fund called “Bold Promise” on their financial aid offer, but a combination of gift aid funding from different sources that covers the cost of tuition and mandatory fees for the year.
 Note: Bold Promise does not cover expenses and fees related to books, housing, parking or meal plan.
-However, students will have other aid offered to help with these expenses.
+However, students will have other aid offered, such as scholarships that exceed their tuition and fees, or other offered aid through loans or work study to help with these expenses.

 How do I qualify?